 But the author of 1 Samuel never intended for us to identify with David.
 He wanted us to see ourselves as the nation of Israel.
 Goliath did not challenge David.
 He challenged the armies of Israel.
 The text of 1 Samuel 17:10-11 reports that Goliath said, “I defy the ranks of Israel this day.”
 And in verse 25, the army of Israel understood that Goliath has challenged them.
 They reported that Goliath, “has come up to defy Israel.”
 Goliath was picking on the army, an army that did not include David.
 He was simply visiting his brothers for the weekend.
 If we have a Goliath in our life defying our God, we are not David, we are the nation of Israel.
 Goliath is not David’s giant; he is our giant.

-The next time we face a giant who wears the armor of insecurity, poverty, depression, broken relationships, and hate, we are to lean into Christ.
-We are to remember that God has already cut off the head of the snake by living the perfect life we were supposed to live, dying on the cross, and rising from the dead on the third day (Col 2:9-14).
+The next time we face a giant who wears the armor of insecurity, poverty, depression, broken relationships, or hate, we should to lean into Christ.
+We should to remember that God has already cut off the head of the snake by living the perfect life we were supposed to live, dying on the cross, and rising from the dead on the third day (Col 2:9-14).
+As Paul noted,

 We cry out to the savior because he promised that the same power that raised Christ will give us victory in this life (Col 2:12).
 We stop working to overcome our giants because we know, “that if we ask anything according to his will he hears us.
 And if we know that he hears us in whatever we ask, we know that we have the requests that we have asked of him (1 John 5:14b-15).”

 God saves those who cannot save themselves.
 This was the point of David and Goliath.
 This is the beauty of the gospel.
-This uss the hope of those who face giants.
+This is the hope of those who face giants.